biosemantics/charaparser-web/README.md

 	```
 * /moveFromToreviewToSuperclass: *add the term as a subclass of the superclass, deprecate the old term (subclass of toreview), remove (category) from the subclassTerm*
   * HTTP POST <host>/moveFromToreviewToSuperclass
-  * Request body:If user value is empty, the shared ontology will be saved.
-Otherwise, a user-specific version of the ontology will be saved (See /createUserOntology).
+  * Request body:If user value is empty, the shared ontology will be used.
+Otherwise, a user-specific version of the ontology will be used (See /createUserOntology).
 All other fields are required of a non-empty value.

     ```json
      {